featurevisor/featurevisor/docs/use-cases/dependencies.md

 But what if we require a feature to be enabled only if a specific variation of another feature is enabled?

-Let's say we want to test two variations of our `oneClickCheckout` feature:
+Let's say we want to test two variations in our `oneClickCheckout` feature:

 ```yml
 # features/oneClickCheckout.yml